Script Annotations

 return "Hello, world!"

-For Parameters we have a similar syntax:
+For Parameter we have a similar syntax:

 @script()